thetanz/smp-docs/docs/References/SubscriptionMgt.md

 }
 ```
 ### ShowNotification (Method)
-Force SM to show a notification to user to act on subscription.
-It will return false if there are nothing to show.
+Force Subscription Management to show a notification to the user to act on the subscription.
+It will return false if there is nothing to show.
 #### ShowNotification(Text,Text[100])
 <a href="../References/Changelog.md#1040-2020-12-13" style="border-bottom-width:0px;background:transparent;padding:0px;">![](https://img.shields.io/badge/version-v1.0.4.0-blue)</a>
 ```sql